JuliaEditorSupport/julia-vim/README.md

 <kbd>Tab</kbd> key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also
 be activated.

-On the Vim command line, the feature is activated by pressing <kbd>Shift-Tab</kbd>.
-This is mostly useful when searching the files with the `/` or `?` commands.
+This feature also works in command mode, e.g. when searching the files with the `/` or `?` commands, but the as-you-type mode is not available.

 By default, this feature is only active when editing Julia files.
 However, it can be also enabled with other file types, and even turned on/off on the fly regardless of the file type.